microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 listeners to be additionally set up.
 And there you have it, a synced clicker with persistent state without needing to directly use IComponentHandles or set up event listeners!

-We can extend this example to other DDS' by passing in their corresponding `create` functions in and listening to their respective events.
+We can extend this example to other DDSes by passing in their corresponding `create` functions in and listening to their respective events.